edgebips/johnny/johnny/base/transactions.md

   sides.)

 - `chain_id`: A unique random id which links together transactions grouped together in a sequence of events.
-A "trade", or "chain" ofrelated transactions over time.
+A "trade", or "chain" of related transactions over time.
 For instance, selling a strangle, then closing one side, and rolling the other side, and then closing, could be considered a single chain of events.